JavierEgido/AB3DMOT/README.md

 Part of the code is borrowed from "[SORT](https://github.com/abewley/sort)"

 ## Contact
-This fork is maintained by ["Javier del Egido"](https://github.com/JavierEgido) and ["Robesafe research group"](https://github.com/RobeSafe-UAH)
+This fork is maintained by [Javier del Egido](https://github.com/JavierEgido) and [Robesafe research group](https://github.com/RobeSafe-UAH)